Richard G. Ditlevsen Jr.: Stunt career

 In 1991, Ditlevsen was inducted into the Stuntworld Hall of fame for achieving 39 world records and still holds 35 of those records.
 These accomplishments earned him the title of "The Ultimate Stuntman" and his kevlar plated jet-ski became an icon.

 Media career

 In the early 1990s, Ditlevsen became an artist, and a prolific television producer.
 While producing over 750 television shows, he became a television syndicator and in 1991 founded the Extreme Sports Television Network (ESN, LLC airing on Comcast).
-Nielsen rated the network the number 1 sports network by market share out performing NASCAR on FOX April 5, 2005.
+Nielsen rated the network the number 1 sports network by market share outperforming NASCAR on FOX April 5, 2005.
 ESN was purchased by Triple Action Entertainment, Inc. a California corporation for $20 million.
 As CEO of Triple Action Entertainment, Inc., Ditlevsen plans a national launch and worldwide syndication of ESN, as extreme sports translate to any language.

 Ditlevsen is also writing a book, No Money, No Talent, How I made it to the top, with plans to launch in 2009 explaining how he built a world media empire.